2017 BMW M2 Pros vs Cons

 Porsche is currently the leader in electronic stability control, but the M2’s new and improved system is no slouch.
 In some of the more aggressive driving modes, the M2’s electronic stability control gives the driver more leeway to whip the car around corners.
 It’s still not perfect but it’s definitely a noticeable step up from the previous model year.

-Reasons Not to Buy a 2017 BMW M2 – The Cons
+Reasons You May Not Like the 2017 BMW M2 – The Cons

 1. Cramped Space